Community Infrastructure Levy information

 1. What is CIL?

-The Community Infrastructure Levy (CIL) is a charge that local authorities can set on new development in order to raise funds to help fund the infrastructure, facilities and services - such as schools or transport improvements - which are needed to support new homes and businesses in the areas.
+The Community Infrastructure Levy (CIL) is a charge that local authorities can set on new development in order to raise funds to help fund the infrastructure, facilities and services - such as schools or transport improvements - needed to support new homes and businesses.

-Affordable housing contributions will still be required alongside CIL, in accordance with the Council's Affordable Housing SPD.
+Affordable housing contributions will still be required alongside CIL, in accordance with the Council's document Affordable Housing SPD 2020.